amruthaduvvuri/Kaggle2SQL-RetailETL/README.md

-# 🔄 Retail Orders ETL & SQL Analytics Project
+# 🔄 Retail Orders ETL & SQL Analytics Project - DataMartify

 This project is an **end-to-end ETL (Extract, Transform, Load)** pipeline built using Python and MySQL.
 It automates the process of extracting a retail dataset via Kaggle API, transforming it using `pandas`, and loading it into a MySQL database.
 Post-load, business-critical SQL queries are executed to derive key insights.